-Central Hall was originally built as a Wesleyan Methodist Church in 1821 called the Independent Chapel.
-Sunday School sessions and church concerts were held there as well as funeral services for the deceased members of the congregation.
-It closed in 1920 as the Methodist Community relocated to O’Connell Street.
+Central Hall was originally built as a Wesleyan Methodist Church in 1821.
+Sunday School sessions and church concerts were held there, as well as funeral services for the deceased members of the congregation.
+The Central Hall closed in 1920 as the Methodist community relocated to O’Connell Street.

 The Methodist Church was established in 1739 by John Wesley, as an evangelical Protestant Christian cultivation.
 The first conference of the Irish Methodists Church was held in Limerick in 1752, and it was chaired by John Wesley.

 The building was re-opened by Paul Barnard as a cinema in November 1922 the Grand Central Cinema which was later known as Savoy 2 which closed completely in 2004.